November 22nd, 2023 by Sunshiaa Aiteeneyas

 February 6th, 2020 by editor

-Most people believe that to be separated they need to physically separated from their partner.
+Most people believe that to be separated they need to physically separate from their partner.

 I sometimes hear the phrase legal separation and often it suggests that some sort of legal document is exchanged confirming that the parties have separated.
 This is not necessary.